nbgallery/pypki2/README.md

 Since Windows does not define a standard HOME environment variable, you must set the MYPKI_CONFIG environment variable in Control Panel yourself.
 It needs to define a location where pypki2 can store a configuration file.
 For example, many corporate environments have a network drive for each user, such as H:\ or M:\johndoe\private.
 Just set MYPKI_CONFIG to the path for your particular environment.
 You can find the environment variable dialog box by searching for 'environment' in the Control Panel window.

 Note: On Linux/MacOS, you can set MYPKI_CONFIG if you want pypki2 to store your .mypki configuration file somewhere other than your HOME directory.

-## Compatibility
-pypki2 has been tested with Python 2.7.10 and 3.4+.
-It requires that SSL support has been compiled in; if not an exception will be thrown on import.
-If the OpenSSL package is available (it's not part of the Python standard library), then pypki2 will support PKCS12 (.p12) certificates.
-If the OpenSSL package is not available, then pypki2 will fall back to PEM support only via the ssl package in the standard library (again, if it was compiled in).